Tastyandcomfort/Former/README.md

-# Khet Sathi — Farm Equipment Rental
+# Jai Kisan — Farm Equipment Rental

-A static website connecting Indian farmers who own machinery (tractors, harvesters, rotavators, sprayers, etc.) with farmers who need to rent it.
-No backend, no build step — plain HTML/CSS/JS, ready for GitHub Pages.
+Website connecting Indian farmers who own machinery (tractors, harvesters, rotavators, sprayers, etc.) with farmers who need to rent it.
+No backend — only HTML+CSS+JS+Python3-m+server-8000.

 ## What it does